bkudaimi/Project-Portfolio/README.md

 Model_PredictingHeartDiseaseRisk: This model predicts which patients will develop heart disease within a certain time frame to save lives and reduce diagnosis costs.

 Model_PredictingHousePrices: This model was built for a Kaggle competition.
-The model predicts the final sale price of a house based on many features; this will allow potential buyers to better gauge the market and see which houses are good deals.
+The model predicts the final sale price of a house based on many features, which will allow potential buyers to better gauge the market and determine whether a house sale price is a good deal.

 Model_PredictingMovieRatings: This model predicts the IMDb rating for new films allowing directors to focus on films predicted to be good ones.